gvwilson/sensibleadventures/nardica/nardica.md

 "What she needs is replacing."

 The tension eased out of Iffy's shoulders.
-Mr. Mishra didn't bargain unless he'd already mostly decided to do something.
+Mr. Mishra didn't bargain unless he'd already decided that he was going to say 'yes'.
 Now it was just a matter of price.

 In the end,
 the straightened rod cost her half an hour of sorting scraps for smelting.
-It wasn't the machine work she'd hoped for, but she had learned that if she timed her questions right, he would take a few minutes to show her how to dog the belaying plate on the laser drill just so, or how to line up the gatling hammers to rat-a-tat-tat a piece of sheet metal into a graceful springy curve.
+It wasn't the machine work she'd hoped for, but she had learned that if she timed her questions right, he would take a minute here and there to show her how to dog the belaying plate on the laser drill just so, or how to line up the gatling hammers to rat-a-tat-tat a piece of sheet metal into a graceful springy curve.
-She was careful not to stare at the burn scar where his left ear should have been or at the spidery piece of tech attached to his left arm.
+She was careful not to stare at the burn scar where his left ear should have been or at the fractal spider's web of articulated metal that he wore in place of his left arm.
 She was equally careful not to look up when his son Jeep came, scowling as always, to say that lunch was ready